Firedrake/skutil/readme.txt

 If the general->chart parameter is missing from the data file, a plain blue field will be used instead (with a Mercator-variant projection rather than the Lambert Conformal Conic), and plotting will be much faster.
-All functions are still available in this mode, though the large plot is not generated.
+If the parameter is "osm", OpenStreetMap data will be downloaded and used.
+All functions are still available in these modes, though the larger plot is not generated.

 Optional parameters: